Give a Little Bit: Live performances

 After Hodgson's departure from Supertramp, the band included the song for the first time in their set list in 2002 during their One More for the Road Tour.
 The song was sung by Jesse Siebenberg.
-They also played the song in their 70-10 Tour in 2010.
+The band also played the song in their 70–10 Tour in 2010.

 In popular culture

-"Give a Little Bit" has been used in movies, such as Superman and commercials, such as for the Gap.
-It has also been used in to encourage giving to charity drives.
+"Give a Little Bit" has been used in films such as Superman and The Invention of Lying and in some commercials, such as for the Gap and to encourage giving to charity drives.